We may earn money or products from the companies mentioned in this post.

 In another study, vitamin K2 combined with calcium proved more effective than calcium alone for maintaining bone density.
 Participants in this study also experienced fewer bone fractures.
 The dose in this study was 45 milligrams of K2 and 150 milligrams of calcium daily.

-Another study showed vitamin K2 combined with vitamin D3 was more effective maintaining bone density than either used alone.
-The best way to protect yourself against bone loss is to get adequate amounts of vitamin D, vitamin K2 and calcium.
+Another study showed vitamin K2 combined with vitamin D3 was more effective for maintaining bone density than either used alone.
+The best way to protect yourself against bone loss is to get adequate amounts of vitamin D, vitamin K2, and calcium.
 They work together to keep your bones healthy.

 There’s other preliminary research suggesting vitamin K2 may reduce the risk for certain types of cancer, including prostate cancer.
 It’s really too early to say whether you can add cancer prevention to the list of benefits vitamin K2 offers.
 All in all, vitamin K2’s strength seems to be regulating calcium – keeping it in your bones and out of the walls of your arteries.
 That’s a pretty tough job in and of itself, don’t you think?